ryanczm/Analytic-Musings/_posts/2024-01-06-floating-storage.md

 As per my previous post, due to time constraints (did this in 2 days) I did not _replicate_ the paper _per se_, e.g getting the data, coding and evaluating the results (soon!).
 Is is difficult for me to get access to commodity and freight data.

-The paper is divided into several parts: it explains formulas a floating storage trade & the no-arbitrage condition, then simulates the profitability of floating storage from 2006-2018, and analyses excess profits over a FFA-hedged time-charter strategy (using the vessel for transport instead of storage).
+The paper is divided into several parts: it explains formulas for floating storage trade & the no-arbitrage condition, then simulates the profitability of floating storage from 2006-2018, and analyses excess profits over a FFA-hedged time-charter strategy (using the vessel for transport instead of storage).

 # The Floating Storage Trade

 A floating storage trade is a "cash-and-carry" trade to exploit the contango structure of the forward curve of crude.
 Intuitively, this makes sense: if contango is caused by oversupply of stocks in the short term, the market incentivizes participants to 'correct' the oversupply by storing stocks for future consumption.
+One buys a short term and shorts a long term future, receives and holds the commodity till delivery.

 The authors state a similar equation to the past paper, with continuous compounding for the profit: